DRmadebot/Projects/Tangent/README.md

 - `backend/` contains a small Express server that isn't currently called by the app — an earlier exploration into user accounts with synced bookmarks was intentionally shelved to keep scope manageable.
 It's kept around for reference but isn't wired into the app.
 - Search only covers articles already cached locally — there's no way yet to search all of Wikipedia and add a specific article to your feed on demand.
-- `@shopify/flash-list` is installed but the feed still renders with core `FlatList` — swapping it in would improve scroll performance now that cards render images.
+- `@shopify/flash-list` is installed but the feed still renders with core `FlatList` — swapping it in would improve scroll performance now that cards render full-width images.
 - No retry/error UI for the user when all article fetches fail — currently fails silently to an empty list.
 - The app is currently locked to light mode by design.

 ## Contributing

-Issues and pull requests are welcome.
+Issues and pull requests are welcome — or use the in-app **Contribute** tab to report a bug or suggest a feature directly.
 Please run `npm run lint` before submitting a PR.

 ## License